Adaptive Node Feature Selection For Graph Neural Networks: Node Feature Permutation Testing

 \subsection{Adaptive Node Feature Selection}

-Given the value of permutation tests for node feature importance, we propose an adaptive feature selection method in Algorithm~\ref{alg:nfpt} to identify and remove unnecessary features during training.
+Comparing Theorems~\ref{thm:gcn_error} and~\ref{thm:perm_gcn_error} in~\eqref{eq:error_diff} reveals the value of permutation tests for node feature importance.
+More specifically, we found that NPT in~\eqref{eq:perm} can identify important features for node classification accuracy, even if the feature is not relevant without the graph structure $\bbA$, and vice versa.
+Because~\eqref{eq:perm} is agnostic to the model, data, and task, it is particularly suited to an adaptive approach to evaluate node feature importance, eliminating the need to measure feature relevance as a pre-processing step.
+Thus, we propose an adaptive feature selection method in Algorithm~\ref{alg:nfpt} to identify and remove unnecessary features during training.

 The matrix $\hbX$ in Algorithm~\ref{alg:nfpt} denotes the pruned feature matrix with masked columns corresponding to $\bbb \in \{0,1\}^M$, representing selected features.
-After the model $f$ has been trained for $T_{\rm burn}$ epochs, we periodically compute the empirical average $\hat{\delta}_m$ of the NPT importance score $\delta_m(\bby_{\rm val},\hbX,\tilde{\bbX}^{(m)})$ for every feature $m \in [M]$ over $K$ random permutations $\bbpi \in \Pi$ (lines 7-15).
+After the model $f$ has been trained for $T_{\rm burn}$ epochs, we periodically compute the empirical average $\hat{\delta}_m$ of the NPT importance score $\delta_m(\bby_{\rm val},\hbX,\tilde{\bbX}^{(m)})$ for every $m \in [M]$ over $K$ random permutations $\bbpi \in \Pi$ (lines 7-15).
 We then keep the top $r$-th percentile of features based on $\hbdelta$ by setting $b_m = 0$ for the remaining ones.
 We then continue training to update model parameters given the new subset of features.
-Algorithm~\ref{alg:nfpt} thus yields a single process to both train a GNN $f$ and successively prune unnecessary features.
+Algorithm~\ref{alg:nfpt} thus yields a \emph{single} process to both train a GNN $f$ and successively prune unnecessary features.
+The most complex step of Algorithm~\ref{alg:nfpt} occurs at the first checkpoint when $t = T+1$, where all $M$ features must be permuted $K$ times, resulting in $O(KNM)$.
+However, at $nT+1$ for $n > 1$, we need only permute $r^n M < M$ features, so we may choose $r \in (0,1)$ with no cost to theoretical complexity.
+Nevertheless, to mitigate costs for very high-dimensional features, Algorithm~\ref{alg:nfpt} can accommodate more efficient albeit less statistically grounded metrics, such as importance sampling variance reduction techniques.
+In fact, our theoretical results still hold as long as the alternative approach yields the same mean and covariance as node feature permutations.